henryaj/buildgrid/docs/source/installation.rst

    - An execution and action-cache service available at ``http://localhost:50051``.
    - An CAS service available at ``http://localhost:50052``.
-   - A single ``local`` instance with one host-tools based worker bot attached.
+   - A single unnamed instance with one host-tools based worker bot attached.

 .. hint::